ATOung/file-downloader/README.md

 - Bayfiles
 - Racaty
 - Zippyshare
+- Hxfile

 ### Features
 - Download speed meter (Updated every chunk size cycle)
-- Internet test
+- Internet ping test
 - Pause (CTRL-C for pause)
 - Customized Chunk Size (Can be adjusted in config.json (Written in Kilobytes))

 ### Upcoming Features
-- Multithreaded download
+- Multithreaded download (tricky to implemented)

 > Please report if there is a bug on this script